Healing Generational Trauma: From Understanding to Transformation - Part 2

 As my home life deteriorated, I made the difficult decision to leave and filed for a divorce.
 Throughout the two-year process, my health continuously declined.
 What initially started as occasional acid reflux, triggered by certain foods, escalated into frequent episodes.
 My food sensitivities significantly increased, forcing me to adapt to a limited pescatarian diet, as my body rejected anything that negatively affected my health.

 A recent endoscopy revealed that I have a large hiatal hernia, which means a portion of my stomach is sliding up into my chest cavity through the diaphragm.
 I am also experiencing several other digestive issues, including gastroesophageal reflux disease (GERD).
-Ultimately, all of these conditions had been aggravated and intensified by ongoing chronic stress.
+Ultimately, all of these conditions had been aggravated by ongoing chronic stress.

 The Connection Becomes Clear